RickMars-Tech/MarsOS/README.md

 # Special Thanks
 <br>
-Other configurations that I have learned a lot from.
+Other configurations that I have learned a lot from:

 **[Tyler Kelley ]**